 4. Check the forecast.

 Speaking of getting wet, despite being “the Sunshine State,” weather changes quickly in Florida.
 You never really know what to expect until you’re standing in the middle of a thunderstorm or melting in the humidity.
 Checking the forecast in the morning and preparing accordingly is your best defense against Florida’s wild weather putting a damper on your day.
-When it is raining, know that there are plenty of indoor exhibits, such as Wild Arctic above, to take advantage of!
+When it is raining, know that there are plenty of indoor exhibits, such as Turtle Trek, to take advantage of!
 The summer thunderstorms generally don't last very long anyway.

 5. Pick up a park map.

 Unlike most of the other theme parks, SeaWorld Orlando consists of winding and intersecting pathways rather than the hub and circle setup.
 Pick up a park map to help navigate with ease.
 Don’t forget to recycle it on your way out, unless you’re keeping it as a souvenir!
+Both the official SeaWorld app and the Undercover Tourist Orlando Planning app can help guide you, as well.

 6. Make a plan.

 If Manta and Mako are at the top of your list, ride them first!
-Ride wait times peak earlier at SeaWorld, since so many people spend their afternoons watching the shows, but you'll still see lower waits in the mornings and evenings.
+Ride wait times peak earlier at SeaWorld since so many people spend their afternoons watching the shows, but you'll still see lower waits in the mornings and evenings.
 (You'll want to ride Mako in the day and at night for a toadally different vibe!)
-Additionally, many of SeaWorld’s outdoor shows and attractions close due to weather (rainstorms, lightning, high winds, etc.) and there is no guarantee that the storm will pass before park close.
+Additionally, many of SeaWorld’s outdoor shows and attractions close due to weather (rainstorms, lightning, high winds, etc.) and there is no guarantee that the storm will pass before the park closes.
 Prioritizing your must-do attractions means you’re less likely to run out of time and try to squeeze them in before the rain or the end of the day.
 Note: Florida’s wet season goes through summer and into fall with frequent thunderstorms and showers in the afternoons.

 7. Use a multi-use locker for multiple rides.